djplaner/Card-Interface-Tweak/README.md

 1. Create a new Blackboard content item that is titled **Card Interface**
 > Current advice is to leave this content item empty.
 The tweak will add content to it.

-#### 3. Specify the content item(s) you want to appear as a card
+#### 3. Specify the content item/folder you want to appear as a card

-1. Add the phrase **Card Image:** (including the colon) to the content item
+1. Add the phrase **Card Image:** (including the colon) to the content item/folder
-> The simplest example content item and what it is transformed into is illustrated in the following images.
+> It's assumed that only content items or content folders are turned into cards.
+Each works a little differently.
+A content item will become an "info card". i.e. providing only information.
+A content folder will also be clickable.
+Clicking on a content folder will take the user into the folder.

-The following is almost the simplest content item for a card.
+The following is almost the simplest content item/folder for a card.

 ![Basic content item](https://farm5.staticflickr.com/4804/32690548888_1e3ed76595_n.jpg)